These questions remain unanswered after video exposed police beating Tyre Nichols

 The five Memphis Police officers – Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills Jr, and Justin Smith – were fired by department and charged with second-degree murder.

+On Monday, two other officers were also relieved of their duties while three Memphis Fire Department officials – two emergency reponders and a lieutenant – were fired.

-However, the hour-long footage has left several questions still unanswered.
+However, the hour-long footage has still left several questions still unanswered.

 Here’s what we still don’t know: